nylkotuby/about-dev/how-i-work.md

 * people who you often wouldn't expect have an opportunity to join the conversation and provide valuable context/perspective
 * it acts as a form of medium-term documentation

-I don't install Slack on my phone unless it's a requirement for the team/company/duration of on-call shift.
+I try not to install Slack on my phone unless it's a requirement for the team/company/duration of on-call shift.
 Because of that, feel free to message or @ me whenever, and I'll get to it when I'm next available!

 ## PR Review

-* I do it proactively when I come up for air between tasks, or beginning-of-day when I'm fresh.
+* I do review proactively when I come up for air between tasks, or beginning-of-day when I'm fresh.
 * If you need something sooner, or it's been ~24hr since you last requested my review (passively or actively), please DM me!
-I can't prioritize if I don't know something's a priority (and sometimes I just forget things).
+I can't prioritize if I don't know something's a priority (and sometimes other things just come up).
 * I use the [conventional comments](https://conventionalcomments.org/) style as a guideline for how I format my comments.

 ## Meetings